ZeusCoderBE/ZeusCoderBE/README.md

 <h1 align="center">Hi everyone 🫷, I'm Quang Huy, or Zeus for English name</h1>
-<h3 align="center">I am a 4th-year Data Engineering student aiming to advance my career in the field of AI Engineering, with 10 months of
+<h3 align="center"> As an AI Engineer aiming to advance my career in AI Engineering, I have 10 months of experience in data analysis and AI
-experience in data analysis and AI model development, focusing on NLP and Generative AI.
-I aspire to build cutting-edge AI solutions such as chatbots and information retrieval systems to drive innovation, optimize business processes, and support data-driven decision-making.</h3>
+model development.
+My focus has been on NLP and Generative AI, with the goal of building software products such as chatbots and information retrieval systems.
+I strive to drive innovation, optimize business processes, and enable data-driven decision-making by utilizing cutting-edge AI solutions.</h3>

 - 💬 Ask me about **https://www.tiktok.com/@zeuslamai**
 - 📫 How to reach me **hdang1696@gmail.com**